thewill-i-am/william2215/README.md

 <br />

-Hi, I'm William Aguilar, a passionate self-taught machine learning and full stack developer from Costa Rica.
+Hi, I'm William Aguilar, a passionate self-taught Machine Learning and full stack developer from Costa Rica.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also a machine learning and artificial intelligence enthusiast, you can find several repositories of those topics within my Github profile.